Independent Study Policy

 Marking, Monitoring and Feedback

 Pupils are allowed ample time to complete the Independent Study work.
-The high standards of quality and hard work that pupils put into their classwork and Independent Study work are recognised through the school’s reward system (comments on the work, verbal feedback, allocation of credits, postcards for outstanding work).
+The high standards of quality and hard work that pupils put into their classwork and Independent Study work are recognised through the school’s reward system (comments on the work, verbal feedback, whole class feedback, allocation of credits, postcards for outstanding work).
 As with previous years, and in line with school policy, the following steps are taken to ensure that pupils complete Independent Study work on time and to a high standard: first and second verbal warnings, subject detention, contact with parent, record on BROMCOM.
-Then teacher and pupil to work with Curriculum Leader for a further resolution if needed.
+Then the teacher and pupil will work with Curriculum Leader for a further resolution if needed.

 Appropriate tasks for Independent Study